ICR-SC/good-practice/docs/good/overview.md

 By the end of this course, you will be able to:

+- **Log in to Alma** for high-performance computing
 - **Create standardized project structures** for reproducible workflows
 - **Use version control (Git) effectively** for collaboration and change tracking
+- **GitLab and GitHub repositories** understand how to access the ICR's own instances
 - **Write ethical, testable Python code** with bias detection and robust testing
 - **Conduct analyses in R** with reproducible reporting and publication-ready visualizations
 - **Manage computational environments** using conda and Docker for long-term reproducibility